mento-protocol/governance-watchdog/README.md

    - You will see an overview of all resources to be created.
 Review them if you like and then type "Yes" to confirm.
    - This command can take up to 10 minutes because it does a lot of work creating and configuring all defined Google Cloud Resources
-   - ❌ Given the complexity of setting up an entire Google Cloud Project incl. service accounts, permissions, etc., you might run into errors with some components.
-If that happens:
+   - ❌ Given the complexity of setting up an entire Google Cloud Project incl. service accounts, permissions, etc., you might run into deployment errors with some components.

-     - First, simply retry `terraform apply`.
+     **Often a simple retry of `terraform apply` helps**.
 Sometimes a dependency of a resource has simply not finished creating when terraform already tried to deploy the next one, so waiting a few minutes for things to settle can help.
-     - Second, there is a [known issue when creating a Google Cloud Function with a non-standard service account](https://console.cloud.google.com/iam-admin/serviceaccounts?project=governance-watchdog-73c6).
-The Google Cloud Terraform Provider seems to ignore the specified service account and instead tries to use the standard Compute Service Account to deploy the function.
-That default account is disabled by default, though, which leads to an error when deploying the cloud function.

-       - You have to re-enable the default compute service account manually:

-         ```sh
-         gcloud iam service-accounts enable $(gcloud iam service-accounts list --format="value(email)" | grep compute)
-         ```

-       - Now `terraform apply` should be able to deploy the Cloud Function

 6. Set your local `gcloud` project to our freshly created one: